some0necoding/pwman/README.md

 $ pwman
 ```

-Note that [gpgme](https://gnupg.org/software/gpgme/index.html) and [libsodium](https://doc.libsodium.org/) need to be installed on your system for pwman to run.
+Note that [gpgme](https://gnupg.org/software/gpgme/index.html) needs to be installed on your system for pwman to run (it's usually installed by default).

 ## Lincense